A Neural Tangent Kernel Perspective of GANs: Study of Specific Losses

 \end{prop}

-Suppose that $f_0 = 0$; this is possible with the initialization scheme of \citet{Zhang2020}.
-In the IPM case, the loss for the optimized discriminator is then proportional to the squared MMD distance \citep{Gretton2012} with the NTK as kernel between the empirical generated and target distributions.

-This connection is especially interesting as the MMD has thoroughly been studied in the literature \citep{Muandet2017}.
-If $k$ is characteristic (a hypothesis discussed in \cref{app:characteristic_ntk}), then it defines a distance between distributions.
+The latter result signifies that the direction of the gradient given to the discriminator at each of its optimization step is optimal within the RKHS of its NTK, stemming from the linearity of the IPM loss.
+The connection with MMD is especially interesting as it has been thoroughly studied in the literature \citep{Muandet2017}.
+If $k$ is characteristic, as discussed in \cref{app:characteristic_ntk}, then it defines a distance between distributions.
 Moreover, the statistical properties of the loss induced by the discriminator directly follow from those of the MMD: it is an unbiased estimator with a squared sample complexity that is independent of the dimension of the samples \citep{Gretton2007}.

+Suppose that the discriminator is reinitialized at every step of the generator, with $f_0 = 0$ in \cref{eq:discr_ode}; this is possible with the initialization scheme of \citet{Zhang2020}.
+Then, as $c = \id$ and from \cref{prop:ipm_mmd}, $\grad c_{f_{\halpha}} = \tau \grad f^\ast_{\halpha_g}$, where $\tau$ is the training time of the discriminator.
+The latter gradient constitutes the gradient flow of the squared MMD, as shown by \citet{Arbel2019} with convergence guarantees and discretization properties in the absence of generator.
+This signifies that $\app{\mathscr{C}}{\halpha} = \tau \app{\MMD^2_{k}}{\halpha_g, \hbeta}$ (see \cref{sec:dynamics_generated_distr}).

+Therefore, in the IPM case, we discover via \cref{prop:ipm_mmd} that the generator is actually trained to minimize the MMD between the empirical generated and target distributions, w.r.t.\ the NTK of the discriminator.
+This novel connection implies that prior MMD GAN convergence results, like the ones of \citet{Mroueh2021} about the generator trained in such conditions, even though they were established without considering the discriminator's NTK, remarkably transfer to the general unconstrained IPM case.